Color vision test: HRR plates

+City University test

+City University test contains test plates that can be used to detect all types of color vision deficiencies.
+The test which was derived from Farnsworth D15 color arrangement test, consists of 10 plates, containing a central colored dot surrounded by four peripheral dots of different colors.
+The subject is asked to choose the dot closest to the central hue, allowing abnormalities to be detected according to the responses.

 Arrangement tests

 Arrangement-style color vision standards comprise a spectrum of colors that must be arranged in an array to minimize the difference between adjacent colors.
 An error score is calculated from incorrectly positioned colors.
 Lower error scores denote better color vision.
 Typically, the subject is asked to arrange a set of colored caps or chips between two anchor caps.

 The Farnsworth–Munsell 100 hue test comprises 4 separate color arrays, each representing 20 arrangeable caps and 2 anchor caps.
-This gives a total of 88 colors, contrary to the standard's name name.
+This gives a total of 88 colors, contrary to the standard's name.
 The standard is sensitive enough that it not only can detect color blindness, but also categorize normal color vision into "low", "average" and "superior" levels based on their error score.
 It is usually not used for the detection of CVD.

 The Farnsworth D-15 is simpler, comprising a single array, which itself comprises 1 end cap and 15 arrangeable caps.
 It is primarily used for occupational screening of CVD and is the standard of choice in most US/Canadian Police Forces (after screening with Ishihara).
 About 50% of people who fail the Ishihara are able to pass the D15.